also known as Layout Diagram or Standard Work Chart

-The Spaghetti Diagram template can be used for simple floor
+The Spaghetti Diagram template can be used for simple floor planning purposes,

 but it really shines as a Lean process improvement tool for creating a spaghetti map